Data-Driven Constraints on Magnetar Population: No Evidence for a Distinct White Dwarf Channel: Exploratory Data Analysis Covariate Selection

 Figure~\ref{fig:eda-pca} suggests a separation into two groups in the PCA plane, with one compact sub-population containing low spin-down outliers.
 Importantly, this grouping is recovered independently of any neutron star/white dwarf prior assumptions.
 Sources such as SGR~0418+5729 and Swift~J1822.3$-$1606 are assigned to, or lie near, this secondary cluster when the algorithm uses only timing and luminosity information.

+The empirical separation was validated using the silhoute score metric on the standardized 5D feature space.
+The maximum score is obtained for $K=2$ (silhouette $\approx 0.39$), while larger values of $K$ lead to significantly lower scores ($\lesssim 0.2$).
+This indicates a modest preference for a two-group structure.

-To identify the physical drivers behind this empirical separation, we trained a Random Forest classifier \citep{ho/1995} to predict the unsupervised cluster assignment and evaluated it with Leave-One-Out Cross-Validation (LOOCV) \citep{gelman/2014}.
+To identify the physical drivers behind this empirical separation, we trained a Random Forest classifier \citep{ho/1995} on the same 5D standardized feature space to predict the unsupervised $K$-means cluster assignment and evaluated it with Leave-One-Out Cross-Validation (LOOCV) \citep{gelman/2014}.
 The classifier achieves $>95\%$ accuracy, suggesting that the partition is reproducible from the observed feature space rather than solely an artifact of projection, although this should be interpreted with caution given the sample size.
+To quantify the relative contribution of each physical parameter to this classification, we compute the Gini importance, also known as Mean Decrease Impurity \citep{breiman/2001, hastie/2009}.
+In Random Forest, Gini importance measures the total reduction in class impurity (the probability of misclassification) achieved by splitting the data on a specific variable, averaged across all decision trees in the ensemble.
+Consequently, a higher Gini score indicates that a feature is more fundamentally responsibly for separating the populations.

 The Gini-importance summary in Fig.~\ref{fig:eda-rf} shows that $L_X$, $\dot{P}$, and $kT$ dominate the explained variance in cluster membership, with weaker contributions from the remaining covariates.
 This ranking directly motivates their central role in the subsequent covariate-dependent mixture formulation.